conda-incubator/conda-store/README.md

 # Conda Store

-Conda Store controls the environment lifecycle: management, builds, and serves.
-It is opinionated and highly motivated by a heavy nix user.
+End users think in terms of environments not packages.
+The core philosophy of conda-store is to serve identical conda environments in as many ways as possible.
+Conda Store controls the environment
+lifecycle: management, builds, and serving of environments.

-It **manages** conda environments by watching specific files or directories for changes in environment specifications and provides a REST api for managing environments
+It **manages** conda environments by:
+ - watching specific files or directories for changes in environment filename specifications
+ - provides a REST api for managing environments (which a jupyterlab plugin is being actively developed for)
+ - provides a command line utility for interacting with conda-store `conda-store env [create, list]`
+ - provides a web ui to take advantage of many of conda-stores advanced capabilities

-It **builds** conda specifications in a scalable manner
+It **builds** conda specifications in a scalable manner using `N` workers communicating with a database to keep track of queued up environment builds.

-It **serves** conda environments via a filesystem, tarballs, and as docker containers.
+It **serves** conda environments via a filesystem, lockfiles, tarballs, and soon a docker registry.
+Tarballs and docker images can carry a lot of bandwidth which is why conda-store integrates optionally with `s3` to actually serve the blobs.

-We want end users to think in terms of environments and not packages.

 ## Terminology